design-first/system-designer-electron/README.md

 npm run windows
 ```

->Packages will be created in the `/dist` directory.
+>Package will be created in the `/dist` directory.

 ## Create a Linux application